-Kris Grunwald was named an assistant coach on Shannon Wells’ staff on May 5, 2021.
-Grunwald, who boasts 30 years of college coaching experience, comes to UVA most recently from Cornell where he was an assistant coach.
+Kris Grunwald was named an assistant coach on Shannon Wells’ staff on May 5, 2021 before being elevated to associated head coach on Oct.
+21, 2022.
+Grunwald, who boasts 30 years of college coaching experience, came to UVA most recently from Cornell where he was an assistant coach.

-Grunwald, who enjoyed head coaching stints at UConn (2014-18) and Auburn (1998-1999), spent one year at Cornell and never had the opportunity to coach a season due to the Ivy League not playing sports during the 2020-21 academic year because of the COVID-19 pandemic.
+Grunwald enjoyed head coaching stints at UConn (2014-18) and Auburn (1998-1999) before spending one year at Cornell, but never had the opportunity to coach a season due to the Ivy League not playing sports during the 2020-21 academic year because of the COVID-19 pandemic.

 In his first season as UVA assistant coach, Grunwald helped the Cavaliers achieve the program’s best start of 8-4 through its first 12 matches since the 2015 season.
 Virginia’s notable wins included a five-set victory at VCU, three consecutive sweeps over Bellarmine, Georgetown, and Fairleigh Dickinson to win UVA’s second home tournament of the season and a four-set triumph at North Carolina.
 Prior to UVA’s win over the Tar Heels, the Cavaliers had only defeated UNC once in the last 19 matchups.